 Minimizing surface disruption from our well sites.

 Prior to drilling, we consult with landowners to select an appropriate drill site which is typically close in proximity to existing roads and other infrastructure while avoiding wetland areas.
-Our drilling pads are constructed using a soil-cement technique, along with berms surrounding the drilling pad, which helps capture and prevent drainage from potential spills on the location.
-In addition, we have drilled wells in Texas and Louisiana using multi-well horizontal pad-drilling techniques that permit us to tap large reservoir areas from a small surface location.
-Multi-well pad-drilling allows us to reach out more than mile in each direction without disturbing as much surface.
-Using this technique, we have drilled up to four wells from a single eight acre drill pad significantly reducing the surface disruption from our natural gas operations.
+Our drilling pads are constructed using a soil-cement technique, which helps direct and prevent drainage from potential spills on the location.
+In addition, we have drilled wells in Texas and Louisiana using multi-well horizontal pad drilling techniques that permit us to tap large reservoir areas from a small surface location.
+Multi-well pad drilling allows us to reach out more than a mile in each direction without disturbing as much surface.
+Using this technique, we have drilled up to four wells from a single eight acre drill pad, significantly reducing the surface disruption from our natural gas operations.
 As many as 520 acres of shale reservoir can be tapped from this single eight acre drill pad.

 Ensuring well integrity

 We take great care in the design and construction of the protective casing used in our wells.
 Our casing designs are reviewed and approved by independent third-party engineering firms prior to implementation.
 We recognize the risk of contamination to potable water sources that can arise from faulty or defective casing.
 To protect against this risk, we currently set an additional casing string in all our Louisiana shale wells across potable water sources resulting in four protective layers of cement and steel.